ringcentral/ringcentral-embeddable/docs/config-client-id-and-secret.md

 </script>
 ```

 `appSecret` is optional.
 If you provide `appSecret` to the Widget, it will use authorization code flow.
 If not, it will use implicit grant flow to log in.
+In implicit flow, if user is inactive in 1 hour, login session will be expired.
+In authorization code flow, if user is inactive in 7 days, login session will be expired.

 ## Iframe way